stacks-network/stacks/jobs/product-manager.md

 [Read About Blockstack](https://github.com/blockstack/blockstack/tree/master/jobs#about-blockstack)

-### You will
+### Main responsibilities

 - Own the product experience of the first decentralized browser and make it accessible for all internet users
-- Design and implement the best UX experience for developers to successfully build unique applications
+- Design and implement the best user experience for developers to successfully build unique applications
-- Effectively Project Manage to increase open-source community engagement
+- Effectively project manage to increase open-source community engagement
-- Deliver on rapid implementation schedules (without compromising on smart development goals and principles) to build web functionality that is functional, fast, and scalable
+- Deliver on rapid implementation schedules (without compromising on smart development goals and principles)

+### Things you'll work on

+- Improve the experience for and increasing the usability of the Blockstack browser
+- Reduce the on-boarding time for browser users
+- Increase the average number of applications that each person uses
+- Provide direction to improve the quality of apps on Blockstack
+- Improve the authentication process between apps and users
+- Improve the interfaces of our API's and developer libraries
+- Determine what features we should include in our developer API's and libraries
+- Drive the process of developing tutorials and documentation for developers
+- Review existing open issues on the browser, JS library and API

 ### Qualifications